Rafael Spinola: Education

 Spínola graduated high school from Instituto Nacional Central para Varones, where he was classmate of pioneer Guatemalan photographer Alberto G. Valdeavellano.
 In those years, he was known for his smart and sharp replies and jokes to his teachers, which made his classmates laugh without making the faculty angry.
 Strong and tall, he was also a vivacious and curious individual.

 In 1885, after the death of general Justo Rufino Barrios on 2 April in Chalchuapa, the Nicaraguan colonel from the Guatemalan Army Rigoberto Cabezas started El Pueblo newspaper, where he tried to do healthy opposition to interim president general Manuel Lisandro Barillas; in this newspaper Spínola started his journalism career.
 In his first issue, Cabezas point out that opposition is the stand stone for a republican government and that, provided his newspaper reach its tenth issue, Barillas would have demonstrated he was worthy of having the Constitution modified to allow him run as president, even though he was the interim.
 Cabeza was expelled from Guatemala after only three issues of El Pueblo, and Barillas modified the Constitution and became president for the 1886–1892 term.

 Following Cabezas exile, Spínola escaped from Guatemala and went into Mexico, where he had to do several menial jobs to survive; there, he met several important personalities of the time, including write and diplomat Federico Gamboa, who in his memories tells about Spínola difficult ordeal.
 Spínola had to work in whichever job he could find, including a third category municipal clerk in Orizaba, Veracruz.

 Upon return to Guatemala, Spínola studied medicine in the National University, although he finally chose Literature, journalism and -above all- public speaking.
 In 1893 he was a representative in the National Assembly, a philosophy professor in the National Institute and was one of the main public speakers for the general José María Reina Barrios government.
 Among his most famous speeches were the one that he gave in the name of the National Assembly during the seventy second anniversary of the Independence of Central America on 15 September 1893, the one about general Miguel García Granados when the remains of the former president were moved to the newly built Guatemala City General Cemetery on 30 June 1894, and the one we pronounced in Nicaragua celebrating the expulsion of William Walker on 15 September 1895.

-Spínola married Florencia Strecker Frías, a resident of Mexico, who was a descendant of Lope Ruiz de Esparza, Basque nobleman from Pamplona and patriarch of the prominent Ruiz de Esparza family from Aguascalientes, Zacatecas y Altos de Jalisco.
+Spínola married Florencia Strecker Frías, a resident of Mexico, who was a descendant of Lope Ruiz de Esparza, Basque nobleman from Pamplona and patriarch of the prominent Ruiz de Esparza family from Aguascalientes, Zacatecas and Altos de Jalisco.